leej3/pandoc_resume/markdown/resume_John_Lee.md

 **Python Instructor:** 2019-2020, Foundation for Advanced Education in the Sciences

-+ I taught a 14-week course, "Introduction to Python" (Biof-309), during fall and spring semester.
++ I taught a 14-week course, "Introduction to Python" (Biof-309) for two semesters.

 **Data Scientist:** 2016-2018, National Institute of Mental Health, Bethesda, Maryland